I have quite an announcement to make today!

 That’s also where the first signs of the mental illness appeared.
 So, I’ll visit Saint-Remy-de-Provence, where the asylum in which he spent a year of his life was.
 And that’s where I’m going to finish my trip.

-Since Van Gogh was drawing and making sketches of places he saw while he was travelling, I’m going to do the same.
-I’m bringing my drawing material with me and I’ll be creating colouring postcards inspired by some of his paintings or places I’m going to visit.
+Since Van Gogh was drawing and making sketches of the places he saw while he was travelling, I’m going to do the same.
+I’m bringing my drawing material with me, and I’ll be creating colouring postcards inspired by some of his paintings or places I’m going to visit.